ARCADIA, Calif. (February 15, 2018) – The 23rd annual Mardi Gras

 In honor their selfless dedication and hard work on behalf of patients

-and families living in the San Gabriel Valley, long-time Methodist Hospital
+and families living in the San Gabriel Valley, long-time USC Arcadia Hospital

 orthopedic surgeon John Quigley, MD, and his wife, Margaret, served as